andrewvaughan/template-core/.github/CONTRIBUTING.md

 1. Project Maintainers remove the `Needs Triage` label
 2. Project Maintainers change the `Requested` label to the appropriate Issue `Type` label
-3. Project Maintainers apply the `Status: 01-Pending` label
+3. Project Maintainers apply the `Status: 01-Pending Initiation` label
 4. Project Maintainers elect an appropriate `Priority` and add that label

 If Project Maintainers reject an Issue, generally, they add a comment explaining the rationale, but this isn't